 At this point, how you care for your Digimon begins to matter.
 Care mistakes are now being tracked on your device, but you won’t see a meter for that anywhere, so if you are concerned about that, you will just have to keep track separately.
 The number of care mistakes you make will decide which Stage III your Digimon will evolve into.

 After reaching Stage III you will be given your second egg.
 Use the C button to make the egg the only thing on the screen, and press A+B simultaneously to pick which egg you want.
 Your device has 5 eggs on it when you start, but more can be found by meeting certain conditions.
 After choosing the egg, it will hatch in one minute, just like your first one.
+Both Digimon will grow, lose hearts and poop regardless of whether or not they are visible on screen.
 You can only raise two Digimon at a time, so you have to wait for a slot to open up via Jogressing or Death before you can choose your next egg.

 Evolution will occur at set times, based on when the previous evolution occurred.
 The times are as follows: